Job Title: Nutrition Education Specialist

 - Oversee inventory of program equipment and gift cards.

 - Maintain program calendars, host partner files and volunteer service records.

 - Research, incorporate, and maintain regularly updated policies, procedures, and curriculum to reflect current program standards and food safety expectations.

 - Provide internal nutrition education to other Idaho Foodbank team members.

 Knowledge, Skills and Abilities:

-• Commitment to serving low-income individuals and families.
+- Commitment to serving low income individuals and households.

 This job description in no way states or implies that these are the only duties to be performed by the employee in this position.
 Employees will be required to follow any other job related instructions and to perform any other job related duties requested by any person authorized to give assignments.

 This position description excludes the marginal functions of the position that are incidental to the performance of fundamental job duties.
 All duties and responsibilities are essential job functions and requirements.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 This document does not create an employment contract, implied or otherwise, other than an “at will” relationship.